RichardLitt/low-resource-languages/README.md

 _pmm :: Pomo_

+* [jano sho:jin - hearing Northern Pomo words (iOS)](https://itunes.apple.com/us/app/id895530122) This word-learning app is part of a project to archive and make available materials on the Northern Pomo language, collected over 25 years.
-* [PomoDictionary](https://github.com/eddersko/PomoDictionary) This language app is part of a project to archive and make available materials on the Northern Pomo language, collected over 25 years.
+* [jano sho:jin - hearing Northern Pomo words (Android)](https://play.google.com/store/apps/details?id=com.northpomo.janoshojin) This word-learning app is part of a project to archive and make available materials on the Northern Pomo language, collected over 25 years.
+This version includes a quiz.
+* [Northern Pomo Language Tools] (http://northernpomolanguagetools.com/) The Northern Pomo Langauge Tools website presents language learning resources.
+The website is intended to provide access to a corpus of recordings from fieldwork to the community members.
+It including an online talking dictionary, and a phrasicon, containing phrases and sentences.
+* [Kashaya cahno] (https://play.google.com/store/apps/details?id=com.northpomo.kashaya) This is a Kashaya Pomo word-learning app developed from a template version based on the Northern Pomo app.

 ###Quechua